 Relationship to Previous NCP: This will be a revision to the FAA's 2008 ROA Land Use Measure #10, which included mobile homes within the 65 DNL contour and residence within the 70 DNL contour.
-The City along with input from the affected jurisdiction, City of South Burlington, and the residents of the affected neighborhood have requested this measure be modified to apply only to the 75 DNL and higher contours.
+The City, along with input from the City of South Burlington, has requested this measure be modified to apply only to the 75 DNL and higher contours.